 Members of the V.I.
 Transfer Centennial Commission told attendees of a public forum hosted on St. John that the body is still accepting proposals for events in its ongoing centennial commemoration.

 More than 50 stakeholders from throughout the Caribbean gathered to discuss women’s rights and to advocate for lesbian, gay, bisexual and transgender equality this week on St. Croix.

 This week the V.I.
-Department of Health reported three new cases of Zika on St. Thomas, bringing the total number of cases in the territory up to 24.
+Department of Health confirmed 52 new cases of Zika virus in the territory, bringing the total number of cases to 462.

 American Airlines has canceled six flights to and from Miami on Thursday due to Hurricane Matthew, V.I.
 Port Authority Executive Director Carlton Dowe announced.

 The USVI will have a minor new mandate to give burial benefits to V.I. veterans who pass away outside the territory if a bill approved in committee becomes law.